hgraber/Hannah-Graber-Portfolio/critiquebydesign.md

 ### Step One: Original Data Visualization
 Below is the original data visualization I chose to critique via redesign.
 The graph comes from the New York State Education Department from a slide deck outlining spring 2020 digital equity survey results.
 The data were submitted by New York State Schools "to the best of their ability and knowledge" in June and July of 2020.
-I picked this visualization because I am interested nin digital equity as a policy topic and this particular visualization didn't fully represent the brevity of internet access barriers, in my opinion.
+I picked this visualization because I am interested in digital equity as a policy topic and this particular visualization didn't fully represent the brevity of internet access barriers, in my opinion.
 I know that it's very important for schools to understand the challenges their students face at home (including connecting to the internet to complete schoolwork) and I felt as though this visualization didn't effectively tell the data's story.

 <img src="https://user-images.githubusercontent.com/116670343/201529659-23601663-d0a1-4c71-b5ee-0419f7a35d55.png" width="800" />